FreeClimbAPI/ruby-sdk/docs/DefaultApi.md

 api_instance = Freeclimb::DefaultApi.new
 opts = {
+  active: true, # Boolean | If active is set to true then all calls of the nature queued, ringing, inProgress are returned in the query.
   to: 'to_example', # String | Only show Calls to this phone number.
   from: 'from_example', # String | Only show Calls from this phone number.
   status: 'status_example', # String | Only show Calls currently in this status.
 May be `queued`, `ringing`, `inProgress`, `canceled`, `completed`, `failed`, `busy`, or `noAnswer`.